hepplerj/Dissertation/ch2.dissertation.Heppler.md

 insulated political leaders from the electoral decisions.
-Widespread annexation became an avenue for development, provided the city with a broad tax base of industrial, residential, and commercial land, provided itself more power over surrounding cities, and let San Jose's leaders think about the city as a regional powerhouse.
-Although historians have perceived this period as a time when pro-growth political regimes across the Sunbelt could pursue any project they desired, the story in San Jose complicates this perception.
-The combination of environmental politics and the limits of the environment itself shaped contests over metropolitan space, environmental degradation, and municipal government.^[Kevin Starr, *Golden Dreams: California in an Age of Abundance, 1950--1963 (New York: New York University Press, 2009); Harvey Molotch, "The City as a Growth Machine: Towards a Political Economy of Place," *The American Journal of Sociology*, 82 (1976): 309--332; Glenna Matthews, "The Los Angeles of the North: San Jose's Transition from Fruit Capital to High-Tech Metropolis," *Journal of Urban History* 25 (May 1999): 459--476; James C. Cobb, *The Selling of the South: The Southern Crusade for Industrial Development, 1936--1980 (Baton Rouge: Louisiana State University Press, 1982); Richard M. Bernard and Bradley R. Rice, eds., *Sunbelt Cities: Politics and Growth Since World War II* (Austin: University of Texas Press, 1983); David C.
+Widespread annexation became an avenue for development, provided the city with a broad tax base of industrial, residential, and commercial land, provided itself more power over surrounding cities, letting San Jose's leaders think about the city as a regional powerhouse.
+The combination of environmental politics and the limits of the environment itself shaped contests over metropolitan space, environmental degradation, and municipal government.^[Kevin Starr, *Golden
+Dreams: California in an Age of Abundance, 1950--1963 (New York: New York University Press, 2009); Harvey Molotch, "The City as a Growth Machine:
+Towards a Political Economy of Place," *The American Journal of Sociology*, 82 (1976): 309--332; Glenna Matthews, "The Los Angeles of the North: San Jose's Transition from Fruit Capital to High-Tech Metropolis," *Journal of Urban History* 25 (May 1999): 459--476; James C. Cobb, *The Selling of the South:
+The Southern Crusade for Industrial Development, 1936--1980 (Baton Rouge:
+Louisiana State University Press, 1982); Richard M. Bernard and Bradley R.
+Rice, eds., *Sunbelt Cities: Politics and Growth Since World War II* (Austin:
-Perry and Alfred J. Watkins, eds., *The Rise of the Sunbelt Cities* (Beverly
+University of Texas Press, 1983); David C.  Perry and Alfred J. Watkins, eds., *The Rise of the Sunbelt Cities* (Beverly Hills: Sage, 1977);
-Hills: Sage, 1977); @cavin2012siliconvalley, 29--31.]
+@cavin2012siliconvalley, 29--31.]

 <!-- # Green Gold and Green Belts -->

 \thoughtbreak{As city leaders defined the details of San Jose's suburban future} in the late 1940s and early 1950s, a sizable contingent of city residents began questioning whether the link between growth and prosperity was guaranteed.
+A sizable contingent of farmers began to organize legal challenges to San Jose's unrestricted growth and initiated a campaign to conserve farmland.

 The rapid growth of the city led farmers to feel threatened.
 Industrial and residential lots were replacing one acre of farmland every ninety minutes in